Ring the bells that still can ring

 Bonus: we have expanded the team with the first Ukrainian employee, Mariya, she will currently help us with translation and interpretation, but we would like her to be with us in the long term, because her studies can help in the fight against misinformation.

 We would like to thank all those who helped us with accommodation, transport, any donation, contact, phone, kind words.
-We would not have succeeded without the extended network of funky citizens, always concerned and helping.
+We would not have succeeded without the extended network of citizen citizens, always concerned and helping.
 We know that they will continue to be with us, and their generosity makes us go on.

 Happy holidays to you all!